 How to Become a Receptionist

-Receptionists provide the first impression for companies and businesses and they are very often the first point of contact that customers and clients interact with upon entering the establishment.
-This article will provide an informative guide on everything that you need to know about how to become a receptionist from the relevant skill set to career progression in many industries including business and hospitality.
+This article will provide an informative guide on everything that you need to know about how to become a receptionist, from the relevant skill set to career progression in many industries, including business and hospitality.

 What Qualifications Do You Need to Be a Receptionist?

-In pursuing a career as a receptionist, most businesses will require you to have a series of formal high school qualifications in subjects such as business administration and English.
-College courses in administration can be particularly useful as they demonstrate to employers that you have the necessary IT skills and the ability to use computer applications such as Microsoft Word and Excel.
+Courses in administration, bookkeeping, and PA courses can be particularly useful as they demonstrate to employers that you have the necessary digital skills and the ability to use computer applications such as Microsoft Office programmes and Excel.

 As a Beginner, Where Should I Start?